 SIP or Lump sum -Which one is better?
-Whenever a newbie investor plans to invest in the stock market, the most common question for him/her is whether to invest by Systematic Investment Plan- SIP or Lump sum.
+Whenever a newbie investor plans to invest in the stock market, the most common question for him/her is whether to invest in Systematic Investment Plan- SIP or Lump sum.

 Should he invest his entire savings of Rs 1 lakh in one go (when the time is correct), or should he invest Rs 10,000 systematically for the next ten months?